 Peace and sustainable development are indivisibly embedded within the spirituality domain and shall therefore represent an emblematic part of the discourse on Spirituality and Liberation.
-In June 2019 I published a book on Spiritual leadership in Slovenia including a ground breaking report on esoteric support13 for Slovene independence struggle (1988-1991), a chronicle on reappearance of Slovene ethnic faith heritage in public14 and the effects of an era of colonisation of Slovene land.
-I argued that Slovenes and Slovenia are still suffering colonisation epoch effects, a sort of post colonial-reflex15 event though we claim that we live under the rule of law in a country that is supposed to be free.
-But
+In June 2019 I published a book on Spiritual leadership in Slovenia including a ground breaking report on esoteric support for Slovene

-13 I served as editor of Vodnarjev list (the Paper of Aquarious), a monthly newsletter of emerging spiritual groups in Slovenia in the 1980s and in this capacity I was kept informed about numerous spiritual/ metaphysical / occult activities related to the war-prevention and peace prior to wars in Yugoslavia that spread in June 1991.
+&lt;sup>14 I served as editor of Vodnarjev list (the Paper of Aquarious), a monthly newsletter of emerging spiritual groups in Slovenia in the 1980ies and in this capacity I was kept informed about numerous spiritual/ metaphysical / occult activities related to the war-prevention and peace prior to wars in Yugoslavia that spread in June 1991.
 In 2011 I convened more than a dozen of interviews with key actors and the findings were amazing.
-The volume, diversity of techniques and approaches (spiritual practices) as well as the magnitude of participants in the stream for peace witness an immense spiritual effort prior to and during the aggression of Yugoslav army against Slovenia and also display the rich diversity of spirituality landscape in Slovenia of the time.
+The volume, diversity of techniques and approaches (spiritual practices) as well as the magnitude of participants in the stream for peace witness an immense spiritual effort prior to and during the aggression of independence struggle (1988-1991), a chronicle on reappearance of Slovene ethnic faith heritage in public and the effects of an era of colonisation of Slovene land.
+I argued that Slovenes and Slovenia are still suffering colonisation epoch effects, a sort of post colonial-reflex event though we claim that we live under the rule of law in a country that is supposed to be free.
+But undoubtedly, our society is locked in financial, ideological, political and religious lobbies that hinder free, sustainable and efficient development.
+As a result, Slovenes remain - to the pretty much same extent as unfortunately majority of ethnic groups in the world - substantially spiritually handicapped and stagnate in a need of Spiritual Liberation after we have gained political sovereignty and independence in 1991.
+But the term 'spiritual liberation' is not used popularly and actually we are yet to adapt it.
+Let me therefore precise what will be meant with the term 'spiritual liberation'.